kagrela/heroku-buildpack-java/README.md

 Heroku buildpack: Java
 =========================

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for Java apps.
+This is a custom [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for Java apps.
+It is modified to allow for having custom `settings.xml`.
 It uses Maven 3.0.3 to build your application and OpenJDK 1.6.0_20 to run it.

 Usage
 -----